sohailc/pysweep2.0/README.md

         action()
 ```

 In principle we can use negative indices as well and these will work the same as negative indices in lists and arrays.
 For example, after_index(-1, action) will perform an action after setting the last value.
-However, this only works of the "values" parameter has a defined length.
+However, this only works if the "values" parameter has a defined length.
 Negative indices will raise a ValueError in the case that "values" does not have a "\_\_len\_\_" attribute, as is the case for generators.

 ### More complex sweeping operation with e.g. with adaptive stepping